A ‘low carb’ alternative to mashed potatoes, delicious cauliflower mash with cheddar cheese is so very easy to make.

 - Add to a heatproof casserole, top with additional shredded cheese and just before serving heat in the oven for 10-15 minutes or until hot and cheese has melted.

+I’ve made this easy Cauliflower Mash with Cheddar Cheese several times and I added crispy cooked bacon pieces once, this was a big hit.
+Cauliflower is a great alternative to some of the ‘average carbs’ many of us are trying to eliminate from our diets.
 Eliminate the bacon if you are making this for your vegetarian friends, and you can also add scallions or chives for additional flavor.

 This is can also be gluten free, just be sure to check the labels of all your ingredients.